lukearmstrong/lukearmstrong.co.uk/_posts/2012-10-06-lemp-linux-nginx-mysql-php.markdown

 This should list all of the options available to you.
 There are so many they haven't even included them all in this list.
 I imagine this stems from a time before "it just works".
 Anyway, enough bitching, this is what I used....

 {% highlight sh %}
-./configure --enable-bcmath --with-bz2 --enable-calendar --with-curl --enable-exif --enable-fpm --enable-ftp --with-gd --enable-gd-jis-conv --enable-gd-native-ttf --with-gettext --enable-intl --enable-mbstring --with-mcrypt --enable-mysqlnd --with-mysql=mysqlnd --with-mysqli=mysqlnd --with-openssl --with-pdo-mysql=mysqlnd --with-pear --with-pspell --enable-soap --enable-sockets --with-tidy --with-xsl --enable-zip --with-zlib
+./configure --enable-bcmath --with-bz2 --enable-calendar --with-curl --enable-exif --enable-fpm --enable-ftp --with-gd --enable-gd-jis-conv --enable-gd-native-ttf --with-gettext --enable-intl --enable-mbstring --with-mcrypt --enable-mysqlnd --with-mysql=mysqlnd --with-mysqli=mysqlnd --with-openssl --with-pdo-mysql=mysqlnd --with-pear --enable-phar --with-pspell --enable-soap --enable-sockets --with-tidy --with-xsl --enable-zip --with-zlib
 {% endhighlight %}

-Now to actually compile it.
+Running `configure` is the point where it might fail, if you get an error it usually means you don't have a library installed, when writing this article I spent a lot of time googling the error messages, and as soon as I got past one error, another would take it's place and the merry dance would continue.

+I'm hoping that by writing everything down like this, and testing it, it should also work for you.

+Now to actually compile it, this took 11 minutes and 26 seconds on my Linode (512MB RAM), so go and make a cup of tea.

 {% highlight sh %}
 make
 {% endhighlight %}

-Running `make` is the point where it might fail because it doesn't like something you set in your `configure` command.
-If you get an error running `make`, it usually means you don't have a library installed, when writing this article I spent a lot of time googling the error messages, and as soon as I got past one error, another would take it's place and the merry dance would continue.

-I'm hoping that by writing everything down like this, and testing it, it should also work for you.

-Once `make` has succeeded without throwing an error, you should do the PHP developers a favour by running their tests.
-This only takes a few minutes, and it will only ask for your e-mail address to submit them, but please do it as it could improve PHP for everyone who uses it.
+Once `make` has finished, you should do the PHP developers a favour by running their tests.
+This step isn't required, and it will only ask for your e-mail address to submit them, but please do it as it could improve PHP for everyone who uses it.

 {% highlight sh %}
 make test